3rd-Eden/payper/worker/README.md

 #### `payper:precache`

-Precache additional bundles so future requests can be served from cache directly.
+Pre-cache additional bundles so future requests can be served from cache directly.
 This should only be done after all requests on your page have been loaded e.g. after the `onload` event.